 Smelling fabulous is a luxury that everyone should be able to enjoy.
 When you want to smell expensive, without spending big bucks, consult our handy guide to the leading luxury fragrances, and their less-costly doppelgängers.

-In 1921, Coco Chanel asked perfumer Ernest Beaux to create something that "smells like woman."
+In 1921, Coco Chanel asked perfumer Ernest Beaux to create something that "smells like woman," according to the brand.
 The resulting elixir would become the world's most iconic fragrance, beloved by legions of women including Marilyn Monroe, who famously stated she wore nothing else to bed.
 A blend of luxurious florals and warm base notes, including ylang-ylang, rose, iris, neroli, and vanilla, Chanel No. 5 is an elegant, womanly scent that transitions well from day to nighttime wear.

 Sometimes a person wants to smell like a woman, but spend like a woman-on-a-budget.
 This accessibly-priced Milton Lloyd scent features many of the same fragrance notes as No. 5, including ylang-ylang, aldehydes, and neroli, for a refined-but-daring effect.
 The result is a fair approximation of Coco’s masterpiece, at a far less intimidating price.

-Shalimar was inspired by the Indian Gardens of Shalimar, where emperor Shah Jahan met the woman who inspired him to build the Taj Mahal.
+Shalimar was inspired by the Indian Gardens of Shalimar, where emperor Shah Jahan met the woman who inspired him to build the Taj Mahal, according to the brand.
 This perfume is exotic, blending fragrant florals with sensual notes of patchouli, bergamot, and amber to create a powerful love potion.
 Shalimar’s recognizable scent has captivated those who wear it, and their admirers, for almost a century now.

 This perfume was inspired by the gardens of the singer's home state of Louisiana, far-flung from India, but its appeal is similarly warm and voluptuous.
 Vanilla-infused musk gives the scent its sexy glamour, with magnolia, pear, and lotus flower adding sweetness.
 It was an instant best-seller, and survives as a nice modern take on a classic.